rayra-alencar/shopper-location/docs/README.md

 You have the option to redirect the user to a country specific URL, based on the user's location.
 In the App Settings, enter the [alpha-3 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3#Officially_assigned_code_elements) and URL for each supported country.

-On their first visit, if a user is not on their country's website, they will be given the option to be redirected to their country specific website.
+On their first visit, if a user is not on their country's website, a modal will display an option to be redirected to their country specific website.
 For users located in a country that does not have an entry in the App Settings, no option is displayed.

-Additionally, there is an `Automatic Redirect` option, that will redirect the user automatically, without displaying the option.
+Additionally, there is an `Automatic Redirect` option, that will redirect the user automatically, without displaying the modal.

 ## Customization